jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Planning Document - Jordan Foster (N0913799).md

 [^13]: Not to mention that such a demonstration would directly undermine the working theory that such tools can be applied in ways that are ethical and outside of the context of being used as a cyberweapon or antiforensic measure.
 [^14]: Seemingly, according to the CPS webpage on the *Computer Misuse Act 1990* (2023).
 [^15]: It is unknown whether any judge would look to case law in any other jurisdictions as guidance for any case involving legal gray areas with no precedence; but it should be noted that in a similar vein, this concept was tried through the export of the PGP cryptosystem's source code as a hardback book to counter export controls in the United States.
 Charges were never levied, and subsequent rulings confirmed that this was legal (Wikipedia, 2023), though the manner in which it was done may not translate to the UK well (First Amendment rights, of which it has no equivalent).
+[^16]: Though the concept of something being 'Ethical' transcends whether it is legal to do or not, the legality of something is still somewhat intertwined with its ethics, as many well-established laws have come about as a result of society collectively deeming something unethical and thus worthy of punishment under the justice system.
+[^17]: In more simplified terms, this **must not** be a **weapon or tool of destruction or oppression that could affect a demographic in manners related to the body, mind, quality of life, social perception or property.**
+[^18]: A demonstration scenario could, for example, help close a gap in equality between a less fortunate or able demographic and those in a better position, but it may not in the process create a new inequality or opportunity for one thereof in line with the aforementioned stipulations.
+[^19]: The 'authority' in this case being Nottingham Trent University.